 South Carolina Code (S.C.
 Code § 8-13-10 et seq.) (the "Ethics Law") makes it unlawful for public officials, public members, and public employees to use their position to obtain an economic interest or to have a financial interest in most any contract or purchase connected with MUSC/MUHA, unless certain exceptions apply.
 No provision of this policy supersedes the Ethics Law.
-The South Carolina Ethics Law can be found in its entirety at http://www.scstatehouse.gov/code/t08c013.php.
+The South Carolina Ethics Law can be found in its entirety on the South Carolina Legislature's website. at

 Some general ethical standards that apply to MUSC employees are: